huoguoml/huoguoml/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Open question such as: I want to use HuoguoML for X, but not sure is doable or how to do so.
+about: Open question such as I want to use HuoguoML for X, but not sure is doable or how to do so.
 title: "Question: "
 labels: question
 ---